 LFA (Local Fund Assignment)

-School districts are responsible for funding a portion of their Tier I entitlement under the Foundation School Program.
-This portion is called the Local Fund Assignment.
+A portion of school districts' Tier I entitlement under the Foundation School Program, which the districts are responsible for funding.
 Tier I is made up of several allotments, including those for basic education, special education, career and technical education and other programs.

 MIC (Mathematics Instructional Coaches Pilot Program)